zappascout/devil_notes-sources/docs/notes_8_devil.md

 credited with having coined the term "software engineering" in an effort to get her profession taken more seriously by NASA managers.
-At the end of 1968, with a first landing on the horizon, she was 32 and often forced to take Lauren to work on evenings and at weekends while her team toiled all hours on software to control the spaceships.
-Poor girl, one might think, before learning that as compensation the waiting child was allowed to play on the Apollo flight simulator, making her probably the only human being to have learned to land a Lunar Module before she could drive a car.
+At the end of 1968, with a first landing on the horizon, she was 32 and often forced to take daughter Lauren to work on evenings and at weekends while her team toiled all hours on software to control the spaceships.
+Poor girl, we might think, before learning that as compensation the waiting child was allowed to play on the Apollo flight simulator, making her probably the only human to have learned to land a Lunar Module before she could drive a car.
-    One day Lauren crashed a simulated landing in mysterious circumstances.
+    Then one day Lauren crashed a simulated landing in mysterious circumstances.
 Her alarmed mother traced the problem to a mistakenly activated pre-launch program called "P01," which sprang to life mid-flight and gatecrashed the memory, overloading and then paralyzing the computer